 Next add in your brown sugar, can of soup, squirts of mustard and shakes of worcestershire.
 No special layering or anything, just toss ‘em in.

 Mix it all up and let it bubble until it’s the thickness you want — for me this was 10 minutes.
 Easy, peasy, done!
 Serve it now or save it for tomorrow ~ totally up to you!
 I had it both ways, and I will say that is was better the next day– the flavors meld together a little more.
 Which I actually appreciate because it’s hard sometimes serving something that’s fab right out of the oven, but just meh once it’s nuked in the microwave.
 Maybe this will stop my son from saying, “I don’t know what that is but I know I don’t like it.”
 Fingers crossed, hehe.

 This recipe makes more than we can eat in a meal or two, so I popped half in the freezer for a quick meal down the road.
 If your family is a little bigger and you need to stretch the ground beef, add in a cup or two of cooked rice or quinoa at the end as an easy and cheap way to stretch your meat a little farther.
 Need a few more easy dinners?
-Be sure to try Easy Homemade Shepherd’s Pie and 3-ingredient Crockpot Sausage Dinner.
+Be sure to try Easy Homemade Shepherd’s Pie or Crockpot Beer Brats and 3-ingredient Crockpot Sausage Dinner.

 How did this recipe work for you?
 Tell me in the comments!

 - 1 cup of brown sugar

 - Brown your ground beef and drain off the fat

 - Pour in 1 cup of brown sugar, grated onion, and a few shakes each of mustard and Worcestershire sauce.